Tate Archives & Special Collections

 We are beginning to enter our collection records into one searchable interface.
 The most comprehensive way to identify collections at this time is through the Archives' and Special Collections Finding Aids.

 The University Archives contains records of our university history.
-This includes materials related to governing and operating the university; memorabilia (scrapbooks, dance booklets, photographs); and publications by students, alumni, faculty, and staff.
+This includes materials related to governing and operating the university; memorabilia (scrapbooks, dance booklets, photographs); publications by students, alumni, faculty, and staff; and audiovisual media sources.

 Programs and Services

-Our programs and services include research assistance with our collections, advice on records retention, preservation (physical and digital), and an Oral History program.
+Our programs and services include historical IWU research assistance, image reproduction of our collections, advice on records retention and preservation (physical and digital), and an Oral History program.
 We also host a blog for highlighting our collections and interesting topics we find in our research.
-Speaking engagements and visits may be arranged by contacting the archivist.
+Speaking engagements and visits may be arranged by emailing the archives.